kerinb/kerinb.github.io/_posts/2019-12-10-linear-regression-from-scratch.md

 	reason, do not have access to a real estate agent, but have access to a datset relating to the prices of houses in Boston and you want to know what sort of house fits within your budget, you could use this to estimate the cost of your new home! <br><br>
-	<d>PRECAUTIONARY DISCLAIMER:</b> Do not use this tutorial as a means of valuating the price of real houses!
+	<b>Precautionary disclaimer:</b> Do not use this tutorial as a means of valuating the price of real houses!
 This tutorial is
 	simply to illustrate the inner workings of the LR model.
 </p>